MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 This region is no longer available as a choice.
 It has been replaced with the **Get new features early** setting when the United States region is selected.

-Preview or early release cycle capabilities are now available for environments in other regions, in addition to the United States.
+Preview or early release cycle capabilities are available for environments in other regions, in addition to the United States.

 ### What are the new trial limits for Power Apps customers?